milanconhye/TechMart/README.md

 Within the files, you will notice that there is a file named 'Items'; this is where the derby database files are stored and can be imported through NetBeans: <b>Services --> Databases --> Properties --> Database Location</b>

 Another unknown file may be the 'Images' folder.
 This is where all the product images for the items are stored.
-The 'default images' folder is a backup of product images along with some application icons and default database records.
+The 'default images' within this folder is a backup of product images along with some application icons and default database records.

 <h2>Operation</h2>